bnb-chain/greenfield-cmd/README.md

 #### Generate Keystore

+Before generate keystore,  you should export your private key from MetaMask and write it into a local file as plaintext. and set your password file by the "passwordFile" field in the config file.

-The content of the keystore file is the encrypted private key information.
-Assuming that the current private key hex string  is written in clear text in the file key.txt and the password is stored in the file password.txt, the following command can be used to generate a keystore file called key.json:
+Assuming that the current private key hex string is written as plaintext in the file key.txt， the following command can be used to generate a keystore file called key.json:
 ```
 // generate keystore key.json
-gnfd-cmd gen-key --privKeyFile key.txt --password password.txt  key.json
+gnfd-cmd gen-key --privKeyFile key.txt  key.json
 ```

-After the keystore file is generated, other commands need to be run with the addition of "-k keystore-path".
+After the keystore file has been generated, you can delete the private key file which contains the  plaintext of private key.
-The default keystore file is "key.json".

 #### Account Operations
 ```